PrivacyLx/website/content/post/stayaway-covid.en.md

 ---

-Note: This post is a translation of post originally published on 22nd October 2020 in Portuguese.
+Note: This post is a translation of the post originally published on 14th October 2020 in Portuguese.